kerimoyle/libcellml-tutorials/tutorials/combine2020/debugSodiumChannelModel.rst

 By the time you have worked through this part of the tutorial you will be able to:

 - Parse an existing CellML file and deserialise it into a model instance;
-- Use the diagnostic Validator class to identify issues in the model's definition;
+- Use the diagnostic :code:`Validator` class to identify issues in the model's definition;
-- Use the std::any_cast to retrieve items which need repair from validator Issue items;
+- Use the :code:`std::any_cast` to retrieve items which need repair from :code:`Issue` items;
-- Use the Importer class to resolve imports and identify issues; and
+- Use the :code:`Importer` class to resolve imports and identify issues; and
-- Use the diagnostic Analyser class to identify issues in the model's mathematical formulation.
+- Use the diagnostic :code:`Analyser` class to identify issues in the model's mathematical formulation.

 **Requirements (C++)**